sandrofigo/Simple-Code-Generator-Unity3D/README.md

 {{ end }}
 ```

+Value names are case sensitive e.g. if you want to insert the value of the `data.Text` property from the data object you can do this by surrounding it with `{{  }}`.
+Accessing nested properties is the same as in C# e.g. `Animal.Color`.

-The generated file `MyTemplate.generated.cs` will look like this:
+The generated file `MyTemplate.generated.cs` from this example will look like this:

 ```csharp
 // This is a sample template